VolcanicArts/vrcosc.com/docs/V2/SDK/flow.md

 :::tip

-The recommened way is to setup settings and parameters in `OnPreLoad` and anything to do with the ChatBox in `OnPostLoad` to keep things clean.
+The recommended way is to setup settings and parameters in `OnPreLoad` and anything to do with the ChatBox in `OnPostLoad` to keep things clean.

 :::